stephenh/stephenh.github.com/_posts/2018-01-21-microserving-testing-at-scale.markdown

 {{page.title}}
 --------------

-(Alternate titles/tldr: stubbing at the data layer, or data layers should come with stubs.)
+(Alternate titles/tldr: "Stubbing at the Data Layer", or "Data Layers should come with Stubs".)

 Micro-services have an interesting problem that, personally, I haven't seen solved really well: integration testing in the large.

-Where by "in the large", I mean testing with many micro-services, not testing with large data.
+Where by "in the large", I mean testing with many micro-services, not testing with large data (that maybe useful in certain contexts, but not what I'm focusing on).

 See my [other recent post](/2017/08/23/futility-of-cross-system-integration-testing.html) on the topic, but none of the systems I've personally worked on (which, granted, is a small `n`) have solved having cross-system tests that provide 100% isolation and control of each test's input data.